veertuinc/anka-docs/Anka Build Cloud/upgrading.md

 {{< /hint >}}

 {{< hint info >}}
-The Controller and Anka Nodes communicate through an agent running separate from from the Anka Virtualization/CLI tool, but on the same machine.
+The Controller and Anka Nodes communicate through an agent running separate from from the anka-virtualization-cli/CLI tool, but on the same machine.
 When you upgrade the Controller, the node agent notices that the agent and controller versions differ and will create a task for each Node.
 This task will trigger the agent to perform a self-update and restart.
 While most situations this is seamless, we recommend checking the agent version post-upgrade on each Node with `ankacluster --version` to ensure it was upgraded properly.
 Nodes must be joined to the controller to receive the task to upgrade.

 If necessary, you can [force the proper agent version task creation through the Controller API.]({{< relref "Anka Build Cloud/working-with-controller-and-API.md#force-node-agent-update" >}}).
 Alternatively you can also disjoin the Nodes first, do the upgrade of the Controller, and then manually execute `curl -O http://**{controllerUrlHere}**/pkg/AnkaAgent.pkg && sudo installer -pkg AnkaAgent.pkg -tgt /` (`AnkaAgentArm.pkg` if using Anka 3.0) on each node individually.
 {{< /hint >}}